sc-ventures/cloudbreak-documentation/docs/azure-create.md

     * *Local HDFS*: No external storage outside of HDFS will be used
     * *Windows Azure Data Lake Storage*: If you select this option, you must provide *Data Lake Store account name*.
-    > You have to configure access control for Cloudbreak's service principal manually after cluster installation, it's id is presented in the UI.
-For additional information, refer to [Azure documentation](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-access-control).
+    > You must configure access control for Cloudbreak's service principal manually after cluster installation.
+You can obtain the service principal ID from the Cloudbreak UI.
+For more information, refer to [Azure documentation](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-access-control).
     * *Windows Azure Blob Storage*: If you select this option, you must provide:

         | Parameter | Description |